2825 Fish Hatchery Rd.

 Hunters and gatherers, the Lenape consisted of three divisions: the Munsee, or Minisink, lived in the Pennsylvania Highlands and New York; the Unami, or River People, lived in the Lehigh Valley area; and the Unilatchigo, or Southern People, occupied New Jersey, Delaware, and southern Pennsylvania.

 Native Americans lived much more closely in harmony with nature than did the Shouwunnok (salty people), developing strong ties to the land, water, air, plants, and animals.
-Thanks to Carla Messinger and Dorothy Schiavone (local Lenape descendents), and others, the important culture and heritage of these people can be enjoyed by visitors to the Museum of Indian Culture.
+Thanks to the dedicated staff and supporters of the Museum, the important culture and heritage of these people can be enjoyed by visitors to the Museum of Indian Culture.

 The Museum features a wide range of permanent and changing exhibits in a variety of media.
 As well as viewing the exhibits, visitors can participate in a number of educational programs and workshops.

-Lenape ceremonies are performed, and several special festivals throughout the year give families and groups the opportunity to experience first hand a bit of the Lenape lifestyle through demonstrations, crafts, and activities.
-With corn being very much a staple of the Indians, the festivals include the Spring Corn Festival, the Roasting Ears of Corn Festival, and Time of Thanksgiving.
+Special events and exhibitions throughout the year give families and groups the opportunity to experience first hand a bit of the Lenape lifestyle through demonstrations, crafts, and activities.
+Visit the Museum's official website for the latest details.

 Researchers, serious or casual, will find a tremendous amount of material in the Resource Center and Library.